 Autonomous systems are increasingly seen in safety-critical domains, such as self-driving vehicles and autonomous aircraft.
 Unfortunately, methods developed for ultra-reliable software, such as avionics, depend on measures of structural coverage that do not apply to neural networks or other black-box functions often used in machine learning.

 This problem is recognized and teams are seeking solutions in aviation and other fields.
 As one notes, "How do we determine that the data gathered to train an AI system is suitably representative of the real world?"
 This key question is currently being studied in large-scale efforts planning for certification of these systems .

 One approach that can be used is to ensure that all relevant combinations of input values have been tested and verified for correct operation.
 Our combinatorial coverage measures provide an efficient means of achieving this type of verification, and validating it in real-world use. (see presentation Risk, Assurance, and Explainability for Autonomous Systems).

 Artificial intelligence and machine learning (AI/ML) systems typically equal or surpass human performance in applications ranging from medical systems to self-driving cars, and defense.
 But ultimately a human must take responsibility, so it is essential to be able to justify the system's action or decision.
 What combinations of factors support the decision?
 Why was another action not taken?
 How do we know the system is working correctly?
 We consider explainability to be part of the larger problem of verification and validation for autonomous systems and artificial intelligence.

-Our combinatorial methods and tools for assurance and dependability in AI and autonomous systems address both verification and validation.
+Our combinatorial methods and tools for assured autonomy address both verification and validation.